 In fact a rigorous counting system is by definition, physics.

-The mathematical equation 1 + 1 = 2 describes a mathematical law of quantitative relationships.
+The mathematical equation 1/2 + 1/2 = 1 describes a mathematical law of quantitative relationships.
 It also describes a physical absolute, according to the law of conservation of energy.
+It describes, mathematically, the law of conservation of energy.
 Numbers and numerical relationships are not merely abstract concepts, they are developed from the same fundamental principles as physical laws.
 This is not insignificant, it suggests that the physical universe developed according to natural constraints which are purely mathematical.

 “Remarkable progress of quantum information theory (QIT) allowed to formulate mathematical theorems for conditions that data-transmitting or data-processing occurs with a non-negative entropy gain.
 However, relation of these results formulated in terms of entropy gain in quantum channels to temporal evolution of real physical systems is not thoroughly understood.
 Here we build on the mathematical formalism provided by QIT to formulate the quantum H-theorem in terms of physical observables.